FindMySchool LogoFindMySchool

 Rural Transport: For families outside the immediate town, reliance on school buses is inevitable.
 This can limit participation in after-school clubs for those without parental transport, although the school tries to coordinate some activities with late buses where possible.

-Popularity: With 1.5 applications per place, entry is competitive for those outside the catchment.
-Families in Norwich or fringe villages should check the FindMySchoolMap to understand their likelihood of admission based on distance.
+Popularity: Entry can be competitive for those outside the catchment.
+Families in Norwich or fringe villages should check the FindMySchoolMap and the current oversubscription criteria to understand their likelihood of admission based on distance.

 Waitlists: The popularity means that year groups are often full.
 Families moving into the area mid-year may find it difficult to secure a place immediately and should contact the admissions team early.